ForceManager/fm-widget-template/widgets.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

-### 5) Get development API keys
+### 5) Create development API keys

+If you have already created the 'fm-fragments' keys, you can skip this step.

 - Go to 'Manage Keys' section of the new [ForceManager Setup](https://setup.forcemanager.net/#/app/apikeys).
 - Select 'Thirt party integraions' tab and click to 'Create API keys'.
-- Set Name and Description to 'Fragments Develompent' and select 'external_basic' for the plan.
+- Set Name and Description to 'fm-fragments' and select 'external_basic' for the plan.

 ### 6) Configure Dev mode

 - Click on the gear icon on the top right corner to see the config panel.
 - Set de Entitiy ID with the ID of the account you want to use.
-- Go to Login tab and set the Public and Private Keys you generated previously.
+- Go to Login tab and set Implementation Id and your Setup credentials.

 ### 7) Code